What's Your Worship Like? How to Answer the Question

 Music can mean a lot of things to a lot of people, and music in church even more so.
-The question for us is how we can best utilize feelings about music and worship to reach the community around us, grow the members of our church, and offer the best answer to the question of “what our worship is like.”
+The question for us is how we can best utilize feelings about music and worship to reach the community around us, grow the members of our church, offer true worship to God, and offer the best answer to the question of “what our worship is like.”

 When newcomers walk into a church service on a Sunday morning, chances are their first impression will be based in large part on the music.
 The first person they hear speak from the front of the room will likely be the worship leader, and the first thing they see will be your worship team/choir/hipster Djembe guy.
 So what will the things they see and hear say about your church?
 More importantly, what will these things say about Jesus?

 Should we start by asking ourselves if one “style” of worship is better than another, and if so just how far should we go to make our music what we think people want?